 Another important aspect of ‘workawaying’ is the learning and practising of language skills.
 As an English-speaking volunteer abroad, you are usually both a learner and a teacher.
 Your hosts will be happy to instruct you in their native language, but they will also be keen to improve their English with your help.
 Personally, I have always found the time spent in language studies rewarding, and a lot of fun as well.

 “How does it work?
 How do I become a Workaway volunteer or host?”

-As a registered host, you will have access to the troops of travelling volunteer workers, and you will be able to send invitations to the ones whose profile appeals to you.
+As a registered host you have access to the troops of travelling volunteer workers and will be able to send invitations to the ones whose profile appeals to you.
 And what will you be looking at, first and foremost?
-Their smiling faces, right!
+Their smiling faces, that’s right!
 Would you invite a foreign person into your home whose face you have never seen?
 Exactly!
 I trust you see my point.